Fred Fleitz to Newsmax: FBI's Search at Biden's Home 'Kinder and Gentler'

-FBI agents found more classified documents in President Joe Biden's Delaware home in a "kinder and gentler search" that likely took place because the Department of Justice, the White House, or the special counsel in the case were concerned about the optics in the case, former National Security Council Chief of Staff Fred Fleitz said on Newsmax Sunday.
+FBI agents found more classified documents in President Joe Biden's Delaware home in a "kinder and gentler search" that likely took place because the Department of Justice, the White House, or the special counsel in the case were concerned about the optics in the case, former National Security Council Chief of Staff Fred Fleitz told Newsmax on Sunday.

 "There was no objective law enforcement search at Biden's house," Fleitz, now a senior fellow for the America First Policy Institute, said on Newsmax's "Wake Up America," adding that in comparison to what took place at former President Donald Trump's Mar-a-Lago home in Florida last summer, "this was not a raid."